 This really is the perfect place to visit for a casual lunch with friends and family or whenever you have a spare half hour in the city.

-Here, we have another teppanyaki restaurant, which offers the full range of experiences you could expect to get from any meal.
+Here, we have another teppanyaki restaurant, which offers the full range of experiences you could expect to get from any such meal.

 This restaurant is another casual, no fuss kind of Japanese dining experience.